-Appendix 5 - The Restorative/Repair Conversation
+Appendix 4- The Restorative/Repair Conversation

 You will find a selection of questions below to use in your restorative meeting.
-These can be written on an ID card so they are there for easy reference or could be part of the 'Happy, Safe and Learning contract.'
-Five questions are enough, foundation children will only manage two or three questions-you know our children, so go with their need and what they can manage.
+These can be written on ID card so they are there for easy reference.
+Five questions is enough, foundation children will only manage two or three questions- you know our children, so go with their need and what they can manage.

-- 1. What happened? - 2.
-What were you thinking at the time? - 3.
-What have you thought since? - 4.
-How did this make people feel? - 5.
-Who has been affected? (who else was there?) - 6.
-How have they been affected? (how does.... feel?) - 7.
-What should we do to put things right?
-(How can we Robyn Repair this?) - 8.
-How can we do things differently in the future?
-(What Charlie Choice could be made next time?
-What would Danni Driver say?)
+- 1. What happened?

+- 2. What were you thinking at the time?

+- 3. What have you thought since?

+- 4. How did this make people feel?

+- 5. Who has been affected?

+- 6. How have they been affected?

+- 7. What should we do to put things right?

+- 8. How can we do things differently in the future?